-"Interest rates rose significantly in 2022 and 2023 after many years of low interest rates.
-In this context, the BNPP Group's results have been and could continue to be significantly affected in a number of ways.
-The increase in interest rates increases the cost of funding for the BNPP Group through higher interest rates on liabilities such as short-term deposits, commercial paper and bonds, as well as the risk of arbitrage by customers between non-interest-bearing deposits and interest-bearing deposits (compounded in France by policy decisions to increase rates on regulated savings, including to levels above the return received by banks on the same deposits).
+High interest rates increase the cost of funding for the BNPP Group through higher interest rates on liabilities such as short-term deposits, commercial paper and bonds, as well as the risk of arbitrage by customers between non-interest-bearing deposits and interest-bearing deposits (compounded in France by policy decisions to increase rates on regulated savings, including to levels above the return received by banks on the same deposits).
 This increase in the cost of funding could create an imbalance and a reduction in net interest margin as a result of the BNPP Group holding a significant portfolio of loans originated in a low interest rate environment.
-The BNPP Group may also have difficulty (in particular due to the usury rate in France) promptly reflecting higher interest rates in new mortgage or other fixed-rate consumer or corporate loans, while the cost of customer deposits and hedging costs would increase more rapidly.
-In addition, the ECB modified in 2022 and 2023 the instruments it used previously to implement "quantitative easing" and enhance bank liquidity, including, for example, the creation of a "transmission protection instrument" and the amendment of the conditions of its longer-term refinancing operations ("TLTRO III"); as the BNPP Group hedges its overall interest rate position, any change in the terms and conditions affecting these instruments may lead to adjustments in this hedge, which has had and could have an adverse impact on the results of the BNPP Group.
-As a result of these adjustments, the BNPP Group recorded an extraordinary charge of EUR 938 million against its net banking income at 31 December 2023.
+The BNPP Group may also have difficulty (in particular due to the usury rate in France) promptly reflecting higher interest rates in new mortgage or other fixed-rate consumer or corporate loans, while the cost of customer deposits and hedging costs would increase more rapidly

-Moreover, a portfolio comprising significant amounts of lower-interest loans and fixed-income assets as a result of an extended period of low interest rates would (in a rapidly rising market interest-rate environment) be expected to decline in value.
+Moreover, a portfolio comprising significant amounts of lower-interest loans and fixed-income assets as a result of an extended period of low interest rates may (in a rapidly rising market interestrate environment) decline in value.
 If the BNPP Group's hedging strategies are ineffective or provide only a partial hedge against such a change in value, it could incur significant losses.

-Higher interest rates increase financial expense for borrowers and may strain their ability to meet their debt obligations.
-Moreover, any rate increase that is sharper or more rapid than expected could threaten economic growth in the European Union, the United States and elsewhere.
-These effects could test the resilience of the BNPP Group's loan and bond portfolios, which could lead to an increase in doubtful loans and defaults.
-More generally, the end of accommodating monetary policies, in particular by the US Federal Reserve and the ECB, has led, and could continue to lead, to sharp corrections in certain markets or assets (e.g., non-investment grade corporate and sovereign borrowers, certain sectors of equities and real estate, particularly commercial, and leveraged finance that particularly benefitted from the prolonged period of low interest rates and high liquidity and adversely affect market participants).
+Higher interest rates also increase financial expense for borrowers and may strain their ability to meet their debt obligations, which could test the resilience of the BNPP Group's loan and bond portfolios and could, in turn, lead to an increase in doubtful loans and defaults.
+More generally, the end of accommodating monetary policies, in particular by the ECB and the Fed, has led, and could continue to lead, to sharp corrections in certain markets or assets.
 For example, in early 2024, the commercial real estate crisis affected the share prices of many US regional banks, as well as the financial condition of some major real estate developers.
-More generally, such corrections could potentially be contagious to financial markets generally, including by the effect of substantially increased volatility and heightened investor mistrust, generally or in relation to certain sectors, including the banking sector due to its exposure to the commercial real estate market or other sectors particularly affected by rising interest rates.
-The BNPP Group's operations could as a result be significantly disrupted with a consequential material adverse effect on its business, results of operations and financial condition."
+More generally, such corrections could potentially be contagious to financial markets generally, including by the effect of substantially increased volatility and heightened investor mistrust, generally or in relation to certain sectors, including the banking sector due to its exposure to the commercial real estate market, leveraged financing or other sectors particularly affected by rising interest rates.
+The BNPP Group's operations could as a result be significantly disrupted with a consequential material adverse effect on its business, results of operations and financial condition.